 - Eating disorders

 - Looked after and adopted children and young people

 They also provide consultation to professionals in education, social care and the voluntary sector.

 Promoting and upholding high standards of child and adolescent psychoanalytic psychotherapy in the NHS, community and private settings.

 - Maintaining and monitoring ACP accredited trainings and the overarching continued professional development of our members.

-- Working in partnership with the public and a range of other groups including relevant professional bodies, to increase awareness and understanding of psychoanalytic psychotherapy with children and young people.
+- Working in partnership with the public and a range of other groups including relevant professional bodies, to increase awareness and understanding of and the need for, psychoanalytic psychotherapy with children and young people.

 - Protecting the public from misconduct and unethical behaviour by its members in clinical practice.
 It implements this by providing an Ethics committee who oversee a Code of Professional Conduct and Ethics and which comprises of a majority of Lay members*.